 - 707.7.
 If a pair of linked abilities are copied, those abilities will be similarly linked to one another on the object that copied them.
 One ability refers only to actions that were taken or objects that were affected by the other.
 They can't be linked to any other ability, regardless of what other abilities the copy may currently have or may have had in the past.
 See rule 607, "Linked Abilities." - 707.8.
-When copying a double-faced card, a face-up meld card, or a melded permanent, only the copiable values of the face that's currently up are copied.
-(See rule 712, "Double-Faced Cards," and rule 713, "Meld Cards.") - 707.9.
-Copy effects may include modifications or exceptions to the copying process. - 707.9a Some copy effects cause the copy to gain an ability as part of the copying process.
-This ability becomes part of the copiable values for the copy, along with any other abilities that were copied.
+When copying a melded permanent or other double-faced permanent, use the copiable values of the face that's currently up to determine the characteristics of the copy.
+See rule 712, "Double-Faced Cards." - 707.8a If an effect creates a token that is a copy of a transforming permanent or a transforming double-faced card not on the battlefield, the resulting token is a transforming token that has both a front face and a back face.
+The characteristics of each face are determined by the copiable values of the same face of the permanent it is a copy of, as modified by any other copy effects that apply to that permanent.
+If the token is a copy of a transforming permanent with its back face up, the token enters the battlefield with its back face up.
+This rule does not apply to tokens that are created with their own set of characteristics and enter the battlefield as a copy of a transforming permanent due to a replacement effect.